With the bank base rate slashed to 0.1% and stock markets in turmoil, what does the future hold for your savings and investments?

 You might think stock market investments don’t affect you, but if you have a personal pension or a pension ‘pot’ type of workplace pension (such as a defined contribution scheme) then your pension contributions will be invested in the stock market.

-If you keep a regular eye on the value of your pension, you’ll have seen that it’s dropped recently.
+If you keep a regular eye on the value of your pension, it's likely you saw it drop as a result of the coronavirus pandemic.
 But as with all investments it’s very normal for the value of your pension pot to go up and down.
 And sometimes these ups and downs can be quite dramatic.

 If you’re still far away from retirement, your pension pot will have many years to recover.
 This period of uncertainty should not have any major impact on your retirement plans.